ondrrejk/linux-bash-sandbox/README.md

 # 🐧 Bash Playground

 This repository is my personal sandbox for learning, experimenting, and practicing Bash scripting and Linux command‑line skills.
-Nothing here has to be perfect, this is where I break things, test ideas, and learn by doing.
+Nothing here has to be work, this is where I break things, test ideas, and learn by doing.

-## What I'm Working On
-This repo will contain small Bash projects such as:
-- System monitoring tools
-- Backup scripts
-- User management automation
-- File operations
-- Anything else I want to experiment with

 ## Purpose
 The goal of this repo is to: